Puerto Rico national football team: Carlos Avedissian / Jack Stefanowski era

-Carlos Avedissian took charge of the team in 2015 forming a roster mainly of players from the Puerto Rico local leagues.
+Uruguayan manager Carlos Avedissian took charge of the team in 2015 forming a roster mainly of players from the Puerto Rico local leagues.
 On May 22, 2016, Puerto Rico played a friendly match against the United States for the first time ever ending in a 3–1 loss.
 For discrepancies with the Federation, Avedissian was substituted by Jack Stefanowski for the second round on an interim basis.
 With this team mainly of local players, Puerto Rico advanced for the first time to the third round of the 2017 Caribbean Cup qualification when they defeated Grenada and Antigua and Barbuda in the second round, only two games away from reaching the CONCACAF Gold Cup for the first time.
-Stefanowski had to leave the technical director position because he was an assistant for Puerto Rico FC.
+Stefanowski had to leave the technical director position because he was an assistant for Puerto Rico.

 On September 3, 2016, Puerto Rico faced India for the first time in an international friendly match at the Mumbai Football Arena, but were defeated in the contest 1–4.

 Carlos García Cantarero era

-After Stefanowski left the team to continue with Puerto Rico FC, Carlos Cantarero assumed as head coach of the national team with Jose Cukito Martinez (who had coached most of the local players in the Puerto Rico League) as assistant coach.
+After Stefanowski left the team to continue with Puerto Rico, Carlos Cantarero assumed as head coach of the national team with Jose Cukito Martinez (who had coached most of the local players in the Puerto Rico League) as assistant coach.
 The team played three friendlies, two against the Dominican Republic and one against India, prior to the third round matches against Antigua and Barbuda and Curaçao.
 Coach Cantarero couldn't coach in the friendlies due to visa problems.
 After the second friendly against the Dominican Republic Assistant Coach Martinez left the team prior to the trip to India and David Guillemat assumed the position.
 Regardless of the administrative debacle, and coaching changes, Puerto Rico lost the decisive match against Curaçao after being 2–0 up front for which Curaçao as head of group advanced to the Gold Cup.

 Puerto Rico didn't play an international match until the summer of 2017 when they played to a scoreless draw against Indonesia.

 After the devastation of Hurricane Maria in September that left the entire island powerless.
 On October 7 it was reported MLS club, Orlando City SC announced a Fuerza Puerto Rico’ Friendly for November 4 with all the net proceeds from the match going towards the United for Puerto Rico initiative to raise funds and aid recovery efforts for the island.
 Reactivating the national team for a 3rd time this year.
 The friendly marked Orlando City’s last game of 2017, as well team captain, Kaká with the lions.
 Puerto Rico lost the exhibition match 6–1.